Lakers move to brink of NBA title with victory over Heat in Game 4

+Lake Buena Vista, Florida – Anthony Davis punched his chest in celebration.
+LeBron James let out a huge scream.

+The Los Angeles Lakers are on the cusp of what they want most — the franchise’s first championship in 10 years.

-James and the Lakers are back in control of these NBA Finals, one win away from the franchise's 17th championship.
-James finished with 28 points, 12 rebounds and eight assists, Anthony Davis' 3-pointer with 39.5 seconds left finally settled matters and the Lakers beat the Miami Heat 102-96 in Game 4.
+Davis’ 3-pointer with 39.5 seconds left was the backbreaker, James finished with 28 points, 12 rebounds and eight assists, and the Lakers beat the Miami Heat 102-96 in Game 4 of the NBA Finals on Tuesday night.

 The Lakers lead 3-1 and can win the title when the series resumes Friday.

-"Big-time play.
-Big-time moment," James said of Davis' 3-pointer.
-"Not only for A.D., but for our ballclub and for our franchise."

-Davis finished with 22 points, Kentavious Caldwell-Pope scored 15 and Danny Green added 10 for the Lakers, who didn’t trail at any point in the final 20-plus minutes.
-The Lakers are now 56-0 this season when leading going into the fourth quarter.
+Kentavious Caldwell-Pope scored 15 and Danny Green added 10 for the Lakers, who didn’t trail at any point in the final 20-plus minutes.
+Davis’ 3-pointer in the final minute made it 100-91, starting the celebration that took the Lakers all night to earn.

+“Felt like a finals game,” James said.
+“Felt like both teams were desperate … and that’s what it’s all about.”

 James’ 3-pointer with 8:18 left in the third put the Lakers up 55-54 and set the tone for the way the rest of the night was going to go; L.A. leading, Miami chasing.